Cristo Rey Boston High School

 • School staff are partnering with the Food Project program to provide opportunities for students to plant raised gardens to grow herbs and vegetables outside of the school.

-The time provided for lunch is sufficient for eating and socializing, under proper supervision.
+• Time provided for lunch is sufficient for eating and socializing, under proper supervision.

 • The school environment will reinforce the development of healthy eating habits, including offering healthy foods, health-conscience fundraising, and staff wellness support.
+The Health Office reinforces healthy eating habits.

 Nutrition Education